gabrielb98/azure-docs-powershell-aip/Azure Information Protection/RMSProtection/vlatest/Set-AIPFileLabel.md

 ```

 ### -LabelId
-Specifies the ID of the label to apply.
-When applying a sub-label, this should be the ID of the sub-label.
-This *LabelId* can be found in the Azure Portal AIP management.
+Specifies the identity (ID) of the label to apply.
+When a label has sub-labels, always specify the ID of just a sub-label and not the parent label.
+The label ID value is displayed in the Azure portal, in the Label blade, when you view or configure the Azure Information Protection policy.

 ```yaml
 Type: Guid